Tiffany & Co Will Now Share Where Its Diamonds Are Sourced

-As the fashion industry continues to edge toward total transparency around its sustainability efforts, legacy jewellery brand Tiffany & Co. announced on Wednesday it too is working to establish a new standard.
+As the fashion industry continues to edge toward total transparency around its sustainability efforts, legacy jewelry brand Tiffany & Co. announced on Wednesday it too is working to establish a new standard.

 Advertisement